endorpheus/Jelly/README.md

 ### Usage

-1. Clone this repository or download the files.
+* Clone this repository or download the files.
-2. Install PySide6 using `pip install PySide6`.
+* Install requirements: (if I've missed anything let me know)
+    ```bash
+    pip install -r requirements.txt
+    ```
+*Python is not included in the requirements file.
+You can get that from your repository via your package manager.*
-3. Import the `Jelly` class in your Python script:
+* Import the `Jelly` class in your Python script:

 ```python
 from Jelly import Jelly